TREND: Unsupervised 3D Representation Learning via Temporal Forecasting for LiDAR Perception: Experiments

 \section{Experiments}

 Unsupervised 3D representation learning aims to pre-train 3D backbones and use the pre-trained weights to initialize downstream models for performance improvement.
-In this section, we design experiments to demonstrate the effectiveness of the proposed method \methodshorthand\ as compared to previous methods.
+In this section, we design experiments to demonstrate the effectiveness of \methodshorthand\ as compared to previous methods.
 We start with introducing experiment settings in Section \ref{subsec: exp settings}.
 Then main results are provided in Section \ref{subsec: main results}.
-Finally, additional experiment results and ablation study are discussed in Section \ref{subsec: transferring} and \ref{subsec: ablation study}.
+Finally, additional experiment results and ablation study are discussed in Section \ref{subsec: other results}.